ivan-zapreev/Distributed-Translation-Infrastructure/demo/tls/README.md

 ### Running Console client

 There are four console client configurations to be run from terminal.
-To do that open a new terminal window and change directory to `<DTI_HOME>/demo/tls/`.
-Then run the next experiments:
+To do that open a new terminal window and change directory to `<DTI_HOME>/demo/tls/` and run the next experiments:

 #### Non-TLS improper translation request